kiyoungsun/Example/README.md

-# INPE scintillation data example
+# Processed results of a INPE scintillation dataset

-This is an example data for the papers:
+This is the processed results used in the paper:

-* Sun, K. A., Pi, X., Rino, C., & Lee, J. (2022).
+* Sun, K. A., Pi, X., Rino, C., & Lee, J. (2023).
 Statistical Uncertainty in the frequency dependence of the intensity scintillation index (S4). *Space Weather*, (Submitted)

 ## Description of the data